When do babies start talking?

 There are a few firsts you absolutely don’t want to miss in your baby’s life.
 Her first smile, her first steps, and her very first word.
 Like most parents, you probably can’t wait for the moment your baby starts talking.

 Your child has actually been communicating with you ever since you first laid eyes on her.
 She’s been crying when unhappy, giggling with laughter and pointing to things she wants for a while now.
 But you’re probably keen for her language skills to get to the next level.

 At what age do babies talk?

-Learning to talk is a slow process.
+Language development is a slow process.
 It can take a long time to establish a large enough vocabulary for meaningful conversations.
 Most babies say their first words between 11 and 14 months of age.

 Popular first words include ‘mama’ and ‘dada’, but could be any word he or she has heard often enough.

-By her second birthday, your baby will know up to 200 words – although may not use all of these.
+A 2 year old baby will know up to 200 words – although may not use all of these.
 She may also be able to speak in two or three-word sentences such as “more banana”.

 How will my baby learn to talk?

 Some babies start talking long before their first birthday, but others take longer to develop control of their tongue and lips, although they can still understand what you are saying.

-When she is around three months old, she will start to babble a jumble of repeated sounds, ‘kaka’ or ‘gaga’ for example.
-She may even mutter ‘mama’ or ‘dada’, although she won’t mean ‘mummy’ or ‘daddy’ just yet, she’s just experimenting with noises.
+When she is around three months old, she will start to babble a jumble of repeated sounds, e.g. ‘kaka’ or ‘gaga’.
+She may even mutter ‘ma ma’ or ‘da da’, although she won’t mean ‘mummy’ or ‘daddy’ just yet, she’s just experimenting with noises.